melezhik/outthentic/README.md

 # Suite configuration

-Outthentic suites could be configurable.
-Configuration files contain a supplemental data to adjust suite behavior
+Outthentic projects are configurable.
+Configuration data is passed via configuration files.

 There are two type of configuration files are supported: